keithalewis/math/vs1.md

 vector space is isomorphic to $\RR^I$ for some set $I$, but you will have to read the proof of this elsewhere.

+The abstract definition of vector space is more difficult to work with than the special case of

 ### Dot Product

 If $I$ is finite define the _dot product_ $x\cdot y = \sum_{i\in I} x_i y_i$, $x,y\in\RR^I$.